Charleen is “The Mama” of Happy Buddha.

 She has had love for working in all levels of wellness in the mind, body, spirit connection with both men and women since age 15.

+She holds a Master’s Degree in Integrative Health and Healing.
+She is also a Certified Mindfulness Teacher.
+Her focus is on working with anxiety and low self-esteem issues.
 Debbie has trained many of the areas fitness experts who currently serve local communities and she holds degrees and certifications in the Holistic Health field, including Life Mastery Coaching, Yoga, and Personal Training.

 Her practice is geared towards working with the special population including the elderly, the physically and/or mentally disabled.